-Going to the Movies—The average cost of a movie ticket in the US has climbed to almost $9 and it’s much higher in large cities.
-When you add in the high cost of drinks and snacks, a movie night for two could approach $50 and trying to take the whole family could easily reach $100 territory.
-When budgeting for the movies, plan on going to matinee shows, sneaking in your own snacks (we won’t tell!) and choosing your movies wisely (you don’t want to waste money on a bomb).
+The average cost of a movie ticket in the US has climbed to almost $9 and it’s much higher in large cities.
+When you add in the cost of drinks and snacks, a movie night for two could approach $50 and trying to take the whole family could easily reach $100.
+When budgeting for the movies, plan on going to matinee shows, sneaking in your own snacks and choosing your movies wisely.
+You don’t want to waste your money on bomb, after all.

 Whether you want to see your favorite artist live or attend a road show of Hamilton or another Broadway hit, budgeting for live entertainment takes some planning.
 Even the “cheap seats” aren’t so cheap when you factor in service fees and venue parking.
 Fortunately, you usually have enough notice that you can plan ahead and save money over time to buy tickets to big events.
 And don’t forget to keep an eye on Groupon or Living Social.
 If you’re willing to wait, you can often find discounts or 2-for-1 deals for certain shows.